-Answer: Thanks for dropping me an email.
-Pin point inclusions in a diamond are basically tiny mineral crystals inside the stone.
-These pinpoints are so minor that they usually won’t affect the diamond’s clarity rating when it is being graded in the lab.
+Paul’s Answer: Pin point inclusions are basically tiny mineral crystals embedded inside the diamond.
+Usually, pinpoints are so minor that they won’t affect the diamond’s clarity rating when it is being graded in the lab.

-The reason the statement is there is to complete the report and to allow 3rd party appraisers to be aware of any other inclusions apart from those already listed in the clarity plot.
-There are 2 main reasons why this is done by GIA and other respectable labs.
+The sentences “Additional pinpoints not shown” or “Pinpoints not shown” in the comments section refer to the same thing.
+They are written there to complete the report and to allow 3rd party appraisers to be aware of other inclusions apart from those already listed in the clarity plot.

-The first reason is that these pinpoints are so tiny under 10X magnification that if they were to be plotted, they would look larger than they are in reality.
-The second reason is that the pinpoints could be so numerous and spread out across the diamond that it complicates the plot unnecessarily.
+The first reason is that these pinpoints are so tiny under 10X magnification that if they were to be plotted, they would look more severe than they are in reality.
+The second reason is that the pinpoints could be so numerous and widespread that it complicates the plot unnecessarily.